alicetatrous/alicetatrous/README.md

 <!-- Make it easy for others to reach out to you -->

 ## ⚡ Fun Fact
 I love to play video games, read, and crochet!
 I am currently playing Dark Souls Remastered and NieR Replicant!
-I have an adorable
+I have an adorable kitten named Mars, inspired by Veronica Mars! :)
 <!-- Add a fun or interesting fact about yourself -->

 ## 📜 **Code of Conduct:**